» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Pharmacology

-A macrocyclic lactone anthelmintic, this topical drug is a member of the avermectin class of insecticides, and is closely related to ivermectin.
+Selamectin is a semisynthetic; macrocyclic lactone anthelmintic obtained from fermentation extracts of the soil microorganism Streptomyces avermitilis.
+This topical drug is a member of the avermectin class of insecticides.
+It is a monosaccharide oxime derivative of doramectin, and structurally related to ivermectin.

-Selamectin facilitates the release of GABA (gamma amino butyric acid) an inhibitory neurotransmitter.
-Because its specificity of action (like that of ivermectin) targets nematodes and arthropods to a much greater degree than the mammals it is being applied to, it permits for a wide margin of safety in its use.
+Selamectin facilitates the release of GABA (gamma amino butyric acid) an inhibitory neurotransmitter and binds to glutamate-gated chloride channels in nerve and muscle cells of invertebrates.
+This specificity of action targets intestinal nematodes and arthropods (e.g., mites, fleas, lice) to a much greater degree than the mammals it is being applied to.

 Indications

-Used to rid mites (*note: not effective against demodectic mange mites), fleas, and lice.
+Used to rid nematodes, mites (thought to be effective against demodectic mange mites), fleas, and lice.

 Drug Interactions or Contraindications